-After living in Tokyo for a short while you soon realise that it’s actually a conglomerate of many smaller cities linked together by the all-encompassing rail networks, each with their own unique feel.
+After living in Tokyo for a short while you soon realise that it’s actually a conglomerate of many smaller cities linked together by the all-encompassing rail networks, each with its own unique feel.

-While the like of Shinjuku, Ikebukuro, and Roppongi are neon soaked affairs, it’s not until you venture into some of the smaller districts that you get a feeling for the more traditional side of the city.
+While the likes of Shinjuku, Ikebukuro, and Roppongi are neon-soaked affairs, it’s not until you venture into some of the smaller districts that you get a feeling for the more traditional side of the city.

 The area is also home to a huge number of small temples, most of which you can freely wander into and look around.